bahramiramazan/re-representation/README.md

-# Re-representation
+# Re-Representation

 Re-Representation in Sentential Relation Extraction with Sequence Routing Algorithm
-## Installation

 # Citation
-If you use our work kindly consider citing
+If you use our work kindly consider citing the [Re-Representation](https://aclanthology.org/2025.icnlsp-1.31/)

 ```
 @inproceedings{bahrami-yahyapour-2025-representation,